lischetzke/eteeMouse/README.md

 Use your new eteeController as a Mouse.

-**Currently Windows onyl!** Feel free to help me use pyautogui for any other system.
+**Currently Windows only!** Feel free to help me use pyautogui for any other system.
 And yes I know, this code is ugly.
 Wanted to test the API and now my eteeController is a mouse.

 ## Controls